Important & Frequently Asked Questions

 Will I need to take pills or supplements?

 In many cases the answer is yes, at least temporarily.
 Most individuals consuming the Standard American Diet are, and have been deficient for a long time, in many vitamins, minerals and micronutrients the body needs to function optimally.
 Unfortunately, many times this holds true even if a client is consuming a primarily organic diet and taking their own supplements.

-After reviewing all intake information, including an extensive health history, biomarkers (blood work), and Systems Survey (an online questionnaire that indicates core body processes that could benefit from nutritional support based on a client’s responses), I make basic recommendations of quality supplements to bridge the gap between what the body needs and what it is receiving through the client’s diet and lifestyle.
+After reviewing all intake information, including an extensive health history, biomarkers (blood work), and Systems Survey (an online questionnaire that indicates core body processes that could benefit from nutritional support based on a client’s responses), we make basic recommendations of quality supplements to bridge the gap between what the body needs and what it is receiving through the client’s diet and lifestyle.

-The goal of living “holistic in health” is to help clients learn ways to use their diet to more efficiently provide quality nutrition that is vital for health and well-being, thus reducing the need for additional supplements.
+The goal of living “holistic in health” is to help clients learn ways to use their diet and lifestyle to more efficiently provide quality nutrition that is vital for health and well-being, thus reducing the need for additional supplements.

 Can I work with you remotely?

 Yes!
-I work remotely with many clients from all over the country, via email, phone and/or video communication.
+We work remotely with many clients from all over the country, via email, phone and/or video communication.
 If products are recommended, they can be drop shipped, or the client is given access to be able to order them from the comfort of their own home.